Being-sk/ToDoApp/README.md

 # To do App using Reusable component

-This is a To do app which is made usingt react and typescript.
+This is a To do app which is made using react and typescript.
 Currently, which contains two sections for work :

 - To be done